kienerxyzzy/hypr/README.md

 # hypr
 A little programming language that I made
 # Notes
-I'm too lazy to make docs, so you'll have to reverse engineer the six example code files added... for now.
+Docs aren't available yet, so you'll have to reverse engineer the example code files added...for now.
 Also the programming language hasn't been settled yet and things may change.
 ## Hypr 1.0 code files
 To compile Hypr 1.0 code files in the 1.1 version of the compiler, add `#legacy10` at the top of your code.